souravs17031999/Retinal_blindness_detection_Pytorch/README.md

 # Motivation :
 Early detection through regular retinal screening can drastically reduce vision loss — yet, in many regions, access to skilled ophthalmologists remains limited.
 This project aims to leverage deep learning to assist hospitals and diagnostic centers in detecting Diabetic Retinopathy from retinal fundus images.
-Our motivation was to build an AI-driven, scalable, and cost-effective screening tool that can:
+Our motivation was to build an AI-driven, scalable, and cost-effective screening tool that can and by open-sourcing this work, the goal is to empower hospitals, clinics, and NGOs to:

 - Support ophthalmologists in identifying DR at an early stage.
 - Improve screening efficiency in under-resourced hospitals.
 - Enable large-scale, real-time retinal analysis through automation.

 By combining data-driven insights with medical imaging, the project demonstrates how AI can bridge the gap between healthcare accessibility and diagnostic accuracy, contributing toward the broader goal of preventing avoidable blindness.
+**Note:** This project was inspired by the mission of Aravind Eye Hospital (India) and the Asia Pacific Tele-Ophthalmology Society (APTOS), which aim to bring AI-assisted screening to remote areas.

 # Dataset : [APOTS Kaggle Blindness dataset](https://www.kaggle.com/c/aptos2019-blindness-detection)